Not in our stars

 The saying “getting your wings clipped” took on a new meaning.
 It was 2002, and the plan for even a partially reusable replacement for the Space Shuttle now seemed a bridge too far.
 The debate had already devolved once, from fully reusable to partially reusable.
 It would devolve again, as all of a sudden, old-style capsules were no longer just the dull part of due diligence.
 Capsules were suddenly serious contenders.
 These were crew-carrying capsules, just like the Starliner Boeing will soon launch for NASA.

 Instead, there were the usual explanations, a favorite being a bit of Horton hears a Who, except where a function is a function, no matter how small.
 And all those functions cost the same regardless of scale.
 Why the new space plane didn’t follow that logic in reverse and go big for a little additional cost never got proper debate.
-The Orbital Space Plane kept shrinking as if on auto-pilot, till it seemed to disappear like the Incredible Shrinking Man.
+The Orbital Space Plane kept shrinking as if on auto-pilot till it seemed to disappear like the Incredible Shrinking Man.
 And so, we started to look down the path of capsules.
 Months later came the loss of Columbia, and capsules would soon prove to be the new favorites.
-Now they were the shapes most amenable to adding emergency escape systems (for the way up) and having simpler thermal protection systems (for the way down).
+Capsules were shapes amenable to adding emergency escape systems (for the way up) and simpler thermal protection systems (for the way down).

 We have plenty of “Star” named things nowadays, after all.
 There is the Starliner, the Starships, and Starlink.
 But, like an iWhatever, the proper starter word is there to set a mood, if not about where we are, at least about where we want to go.
 (Starfleet, anyone?)

-Progress, though, is a tricky thing to measure, all plenty of now you see it, now you don’t.
-The debate over technology stagnation as real or imagined is as endless as perspectives about what’s impressive vs. pedestrian.
+Progress, though, is a tricky thing to measure.
+All plenty of now you see it, now you don’t.
+The debate over technology stagnation, as real or imagined, is as endless as perspectives on what’s impressive vs. pedestrian.
 What do we expect in our lifetimes?
-A couple of features to the notion of technology stagnation are missing when an optimist presents an opposing case.
+A couple of features in technology discussions are missing when an optimist presents a case for being impressed.

 Progress.
 We should count ourselves lucky.
 It’s not every day you stand under a spaceship.

 For one, it’s the graphs.
-Find any work that presents the case technology advance has slowed down and you can skip the reading and just jump right to the charts.
+Find any work showing that technological advances have slowed down, and you can skip the reading and jump right to the charts.
 Measuring things that matter in the routine of people’s daily lives – who would have thought.
 How fast are we moving, how long are we living, how different are our day-to-day lives?
 Is the robot finally for sale that walks the dog and folds the clothes or plots our demise?
-At least that would show progress.
+That would be progress.

 Technology stagnation has graphs.
 Progress has stories.

 There is another item behind more measures and graphs supporting the argument we are in a period of technology stagnation.
 As engineers and scientists, we tend to avoid economics even as much as it touches so dearly on the business of space.
 If progress is about remarkable changes defining how we look back on our lifetimes, then innovation is necessary, meaning competition.
-Yet as economists point out, too many an industry all at once have sorted themselves down to only one or two major players.
+Yet, as economists point out, too many industries have all at once sorted themselves down to only one or two major players.
 This factor alone, the growth of vast monopolies, implies a period of technology stagnation.
 Where there is smoke, there is probably fire.

-On the other hand, cargo as far as low Earth orbit seems to have figured out cylinders and capsules and automated docking and such, even reusable ones like Dragon.
+On the other hand, cargo as far as low Earth orbit seems to have figured out cylinders and capsules, automated docking, and such, even reusable ones like Dragon.
 All for bargain-basement prices.
-Oddly it would seem that adding crew to low Earth orbit adds a zero to the up-front costs of a cargo capsule/spaceship, the low few hundred million becoming the low few billion.
-Perhaps this is not the result of adding life support to a cargo capsule, so much as reducing risk (and adding Federal Acquisition Regulations, even if firm fixed price).
-And then there is the NASA/Boeing Starliner, following on the heels of the NASA/SpaceX Dragon, which has taken US crew to the Space Station 3 times already.
+Oddly, it would seem that adding crew to low Earth orbit adds a zero to the up-front costs of a cargo capsule/spaceship, with the few hundred million becoming the few billion.
+Perhaps this is not the result of adding life support to a cargo capsule so much as reducing risk (and adding Federal Acquisition Regulations, even if firm fixed price).
+Then, there is the NASA/Boeing Starliner, which follows on the heels of the NASA/SpaceX Dragon, which has already taken US crew to the space station three times.

 Which brings us to the other Star of the show.
 Having placed the Apollo lunar lander on the graph, we might as well place the lander selected for the Artemis program, the SpaceX Starship.
 If we can measure the lack of progress in numbers and graphs, what do we see here?

-Offhand, this seems like a game where we are asked – “one of these does not belong”.
+Offhand, this seems like a game where we are asked – “one of these does not belong.”
 Time will tell if Starships for a few billion to NASA are real or imagined.
 The graph will change, perhaps new data points here and there to give us a hint of what’s to come.
-In the meantime, I hear they put 29 engines on the Starship booster the other day.
+In the meantime, I heard they put twenty-nine engines on the Starship booster the other day.
 And they rolled to the launch pad the next.
 Inspiring!